 What do you have to do to become an officer in the armed forces?

 To succeed in the officer selection process you’ll need a combination of physical and mental stamina, practical problem-solving skills, decision-making under pressure and leadership.

-The Admiralty Interview Board for potential Royal Navy officers lasts two days and is taken after passing preliminary tests.
-You’ll be given 45 minutes to write an essay and you’ll also take a practical leadership task and a planning exercise as well as being given a competency-based interview.
+The Admiralty Interview Board for potential Royal Navy officers lasts one and a half days and is taken after passing preliminary tests.
+You’ll be given 45 minutes to write an essay and you’ll also take a practical leadership task and a planning exercise as well as being given an interview that explores your motivation for joining the Royal Navy.
 There will be online ability tests to assess your reasoning skills, your use of language and your numeracy, and an outdoor timed run.

-The Potential Officers Course for the Royal Marines is a two-day course involving gym and endurance tests and obstacle courses as well as writing an essay and taking part in a discussion session.
+The Potential Officers Course for the Royal Marines is a four-day course involving gym, endurance and swimming tests and an obstacle course.

 The Officers and Aircrew Selection Centre is typically part of the application process for officer positions in the RAF, depending on the role you apply for, and lasts for two days.
 You can find out more about the application process for all RAF roles from the RAF website.